lemons-studios/mission-monkey/README.md

 ## 🚀 Requirements to play:
 1. [Windows](https://www.microsoft.com/windows) 10 or 11
 2. [9th Generation Intel](https://en.wikipedia.org/wiki/Coffee_Lake#Coffee_Lake-S_(Desktop_processors)) Desktop CPU/[AMD Equivilent](https://www.cpu-monkey.com/en/cpu_group-amd_ryzen_3000-14)
-3. A Graphics card that supports DirectX11 (Unless your computer is 20 years old, you have this)
+3. A Graphics card that supports DirectX12 (Any computer that was purchased within the last 10 or so years supports this)

 > **Note**
 > These are the recommended system requirements to run this game.
 You can run this at a lower framerate on a less powerful PC